 Tip: If you don’t want to take your vehicle on board the ferry, you can park it in one of the parking lots around the port.
 You can choose between short-term and long-term parking options.

 Vacation in Barcelona

-In Barcelona you can find a regular tourist bus service that can take you around the city and give you the chance to see the impressive architecture, or go on a tapas bar crawl.
-We suggest you walk around the hill of Montjuic, visit some of the city’s spectacular monuments and combine your stay with a cultural event.
+In Barcelona you can find a regular tourist bus service that can take you around the city and give you the chance to see the impressive architecture or go on a tapas bar crawl.
+Walk around the hill of Montjuic, visit some of the city’s spectacular monuments and combine your stay with a cultural event.

 - La Sagrada Familia: Architecturally unique temple designed by the Catalan architect Antoni Gaudí.

 - Park Güell: Designed by Antoni Gaudí, the park is perfect for moments of relaxation, where you can enjoy a tremendous panoramic view of the city.

 - Concert Hall: Barcelona’s Palau de la Música Catalana presents choral and classical concerts in an aesthetically unique and regal setting.

 - The National Museum of Catalan Art (Museu Nacional d'Art de Catalunya): The museum exhibits Catalan art dating back to the 19th century until the present day.

 - Mercat dels Encants: The popular flea market of Barcelona is a tapestry of local culture, where you can browse through interesting pieces and go antiquing.